The Wherobots MCP server is hosted in

 - Query execution contributes to Spatial Unit (SU) consumption and will be categorized as SQL Session consumption.

-- Usage tracking: Query execution activity appears in the Usage Chart as SQL Session usage.
+- Usage tracking: Query execution activity appears in Workload History as SQL Session usage.

 - Copilot requests: Usage counts toward your GitHub Copilot usage limits.
 For more information, see Requests in GitHub Copilot in the GitHub Documentation.